onethirtyfive/learn-nix/tidbits/B_statements-and-expressions.md

 It is well suited only to defining packages in the Nix universe.
 But, as you'll see, it's very good at it.
-The nix package manager uses these values to do its work--the work of *realizing* the packages from these values.
+The nix package manager uses these values to do its work--the work of *realizing* (building) packages for any supported system.